dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 Enumerable.Cast\<T> and Enumerable.OfType\<T> require compatible types to function expectedly.

-The generic cast (IL 'unbox.any') used by the sequenced returned by Enumerable.Cast\<T> will throw InvalidCastException at runtime on elements of the types specified.
+The generic cast (IL 'unbox.any') used by the sequence returned by Enumerable.Cast\<T> will throw InvalidCastException at runtime on elements of the types specified.

 The generic type check (C# 'is' operator/IL 'isinst') used by Enumerable.OfType\<T> will never succeed with elements of types specified, resulting in an empty sequence.